silverwind/dnsz/README.md

 > Generic DNS zone file parser and stringifier

-This module supports encoding arbitrary record types.
-It makes no effort to parse a record's content so is compatible with all current and future record types.
+All current and future record types are supported as the module makes no effort to parse a record's content.
+It is highly configurable and zero dependencies.

-Note that currently some advanced features of zone files are not unsupported (See the [TODOs](index.js)).

 ## Installation